jacebenson/jace.pro/content/properties/glide.cost_mgmt.process_task_cis.md

 ---
-date: '2016-01-01'
 layout: page
 title: glide.cost_mgmt.process_task_cis
-description: (Cost Management plugin) Creates expense lines to affected configuration items when creating a task expense line.
-value:
+description: "When creating a task expense line should the system also create expense lines to the affected CIs?"
 ---
+false